GaloisInc/smaccmpilot-org/README.md

 ## Building

 smaccmpilot.org is a static web site generated using the excellent [`hakyll`][] package.
-The included `Makefile` will do a complete build of the site in a cabal sandbox.
-You will need ghc 7.4 or higher, and cabal 1.18 or higher.
+The included `Makefile` will do a complete build of the site using [Stack][stack].

-The `make` command will install the complete site generator executable in `/.cabal-sandbox` and then generate the static pages into `/_site/`.
+The `make` command will install the complete site generator executable and then generate the static pages into `/_site/`.
 The `make preview` command will automatically rebuild pages each time a markdown source is edited, and run a web server for previewing the site on `http://localhost:8000`.

 The site generator executable only needs to be rebuilt when editing the